 Weave a third strip of paper onto the second strip: third strip should go outside of the second strip.

 Weave the last strip of paper: it goes outside of the third strip AND it tucks inside of the first strip.
 The strips of paper should interlock.
-This is a classic basket weave which forms a central woven square.
+This is a classic basket weave that forms a central woven square.
 Tighten the central square by sliding the strips of paper closer to one another.

 Starting at the bottom left, fold both strip#2 up.
 Fold one strip#1 towards the right.